Our Greatest Inspiration and Our Greatest Responsibility

 We have begun the systematic measurement of our greenhouse gas emissions to better understand our climate footprint and identify priority areas for reduction.
 Our baseline year is 2023, when we completed our first full assessment of Scope 1 and Scope 2 emissions.

 To deliver this, responsibility for implementation sits with our leadership team, supported by dedicated internal sustainability resources and external technical expertise.
-We will actively engage key stakeholders, including suppliers, partners, and employees to support data collection, identify reduction opportunities, and drive shared climate action.
+We have actively engaged key stakeholders, including suppliers, partners, and employees to support data collection, identify reduction opportunities, and drive shared climate action.

 Biodiversity & Nature